-Generally, cancer is uncommon in children.
+Generally, cancer is not very common in children.
 This means it can be challenging for doctors to plan treatments unless they know what has been most influential in other children.
-This is why more than 60% of children with cancer are treated as part of a clinical trial.
+This is why more than 60% of children with cancer take part in clinical trials.

-- Remission induction therapy uses chemotherapy to kill as many leukaemia cells as possible to cause cancer to remission.
+- Remission induction therapy uses chemotherapy to kill as many leukemia cells as possible to cause cancer to remission.

-- Central nervous system directed therapy destroys any leukaemia cells in the central nervous system and prevents the spread to the spinal fluid.
+- Central nervous system-directed therapy destroys any leukemia cells in the central nervous system and prevents the spread to the spinal fluid.

-- Consolidation therapy begins when the child’s leukaemia has gone into remission.
-Higher doses of chemotherapy, or drugs not used during previous treatment, destroy most of the remaining leukaemia cells.
+- Consolidation therapy begins when the child’s leukemia has gone into remission.
+Higher doses of chemotherapy, or drugs not used during previous treatment, destroy most of the remaining leukemia cells.

-- Maintenance therapy continues for 2 to 3 years to destroy any remaining leukaemia cells.
+- Maintenance therapy continues for 2 to 3 years to destroy any remaining leukemia cells.

 Radiation therapy uses high-energy X-rays or particles to destroy cancer cells.
-The most common radiation treatment type is external-beam radiation therapy, in which radiation is given from the machine outside the body.
+The most common radiation treatment type is external-beam radiation therapy.
+In this method, the radiation is given from a machine outside the body.
 A radiation therapy schedule consists typically of a specific number of treatments offered over a set period.

 Bone Marrow Transplantation/stem cell transplantation

 Before suggesting transplantation, doctors talk to the patient and family members regarding the risks of this treatment.
-They will also consider several other factors, like the patient’s age and general health, the type of cancer, results of any previous treatment, and.
+They will also consider several other factors, like the age and general health of the patient, the type of cancer, results of any previous treatment, and.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells – autologous (AUTO) and allogeneic (ALLO).
-AUTO uses the patient’s stem cells, while ALLO uses donated stem cells.
+AUTO uses the stem cells of the patient, while ALLO uses donated stem cells.
 In both types, the target is to destroy all cancer cells in the blood, marrow, and other body parts using high doses of chemotherapy or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.

 Side effects depend on the child’s general health, the type of transplant, and other factors.

-If cancer can’t be treated or controlled, it leads to advanced or terminal cancer.
-It is vital to have straightforward conversations with your health care team to express your feelings, preferences, and concerns.
+If we do not treat cancer, it leads to advanced or terminal cancer.
+It is vital to have conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has unique skills, knowledge, and experience to assist patients and their families.
 Ensuring that a person is physically comfortable, free from pain, and emotionally supported is extremely important.